rohitfarmer/mk-docs/docs/r/plots.md

 ```

 ## Line graph
 A line graph with time points on the x-axis and score on the y-axis with separate line for each subject.
 A dashed line is also plotted to show the average across all the subjects per time point.
-Finally, the figure is facetted on species. `enrich_dat` contains the main figure data whiel `mean_enrich` contains the mean score values per time point and species.
+Finally, the figure is facetted on species. `enrich_dat` contains the main figure data while `mean_enrich` contains the mean score values per time point and species.

 ```R
 line_plt <- ggplot(enrich_dat, aes(x = visit, y = max_enrich_score, color = subject)) +